Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 Firecrawl is now a web search engine on OpenRouter.
 When your model reaches for the web, it gets the full page, rendered and converted to clean markdown, not a results list.
 Unlike most web search integrations, which hand your model a page of snippets to guess from, Firecrawl fetches the actual source pages live.

-Enable Firecrawl /search and start on the free Hobby plan with 100,000 credits - no separate Firecrawl account needed.
+The launch offer has expired.
+Enable Firecrawl /search and get 10,000 free credits - no separate Firecrawl account needed.

 What is Firecrawl /search on OpenRouter?